Islam in England: Turks

 Turks first began to emigrate in large numbers from the island of Cyprus for work and then again when Turkish Cypriots were forced to leave their homes during the Cyprus conflict.
 Turks then began to come from Turkey for economic reasons.
 Recently, smaller groups of Turks have begun to immigrate to the United Kingdom from other European countries.
 As of 2011, there is a total of about 500,000 people of Turkish origin in the UK, made up of approximately 150,000 Turkish nationals and about 300,000 Turkish Cypriots.
 Furthermore, in recent years, there has been a growing number of ethnic Turks with Bulgarian, German, Greek, Macedonian, and Romanian citizenship who have also migrated to the United Kingdom.
 The majority live in London.

 White (European)

-The 2001 census stated that there were 179,733 Muslims who described themselves as 'white' in the 2001 census.
-65% of white Muslims are of White Slavic and Balkan Muslim origin, and would likely have originated from locations such as Bosnia and Herzegovina, Kosovo, Adyghe, Chechnya, Albania, Macedonia, Bulgaria and Turkey.
-The remainder of white Muslims identified themselves as White British and White Irish.
+The 2001 census stated that there were 179,409 Muslims who described themselves as 'white' in the 2001 census.
+About one third of white Muslims are of White Slavic and Balkan Muslim origin, and would likely have originated from locations such as Bosnia and Herzegovina, Kosovo, Adyghe, Chechnya, Albania, Macedonia, and Bulgaria.
+Another one third have origins in Turkey, the Middle East and North Africa.
+The remainder of white Muslims identified themselves as White British and White Irish, including converts.